Marvelous Beyond Words: Female Solo Hiking Laugavegur Trail in Iceland

-The dinner was tasty (although I could have eaten double portion) and in addition to not having to cook this evening, I could properly warm up.
-It was as cold as beautiful at the lake!
+The dinner was tasty (although I could have eaten double portion) and in addition to not having to cook that evening, I could properly warm up.
+It was as cold as it was beautiful at the lake!

-I have no idea what the actual temperature was but am sure it could not be more than 7 - 8°C with icy winds.
+I have no idea what the actual temperature was but am sure it could not be more than 5 - 7°C with icy winds.

 If you don't want to eat - you can order a cup of tea or a beer and enjoy the warm, although tiny, interior.
 I also went for breakfast the next day - I know how to pamper myself!